Date of Award

 Furthermore, this study used an exploratory (comparative) and explanatory (correlational) survey to answer the research questions and test hypotheses.
 Exploratory data analysis, exploratory factor analysis, and coefficient alpha were used to examine the psychometric qualities of the scales.
 To answer the research questions, descriptive statistics were used.
 Additionally, to answer the exploratory (comparative) research questions, independent t-tests, one-way ANOVA, and Chi Square analysis were performed.
 Finally, to test the research hypotheses, stepwise (forward) hierarchical multiple regression were used to find the best explanatory models for respective hypotheses.
 This research examined the factors which exacerbate intention to leave and also identified areas for future scholarly study.

 Findings were not as expected.
 Of the telecommunications workers sampled for this study, 1 in 5 employees or 21% reported frequent experiences with workplace aggression behaviors.
 Results were inconsistent with Matthiesen and Einarsen's (2007) and Namie and Namie's (2000) research that reported approximately one in ten individuals were victims of workplace bullying.

 Distributive Justice and Informational Justice were significant explanatory variables of Intention to Leave for employees in the Satellite Telecommunications sector than any of the other sectors.
 Future studies utilizing this study's model to examine increased Workplace Aggression, Organizational Justice, and Intention to Leave among the Satellite Telecommunications sector is recommended.

 Wilson, Thomas A., "Workplace Aggression Behaviors, Organizational Justice, and Intention to Leave Among U.S. Telecommunications Workers" (2010).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 90.